 - Summer prior to senior year: Conduct research if approved by department

-- End of the first week of school: Final deadline to submit an Honors Project Proposal.
+- End of the first week of school: Final deadline to submit an Honors Project Proposal to department chair.
 At its first or second September department meeting, the Geography faculty will review submitted proposal(s) and decide which proposal(s) are approved to proceed.

-- Submit four (4) original final copies to the Academic Programs Administrative Assistant.
-(Copies are for: student, library, advisor, department.)
+- Submit three (3) original final copies to the Academic Programs Administrative Assistant.
+(Copies are for: student, advisor, and department.)
 For assistance

 with copying, please see Laura Kigin, Geography Department Coordinator.

-- All final copies must be appropriate for binding and placement in the Weyerhaeuser Library.
+- All final copies must be appropriate for binding.
 Therefore, please adhere to a 1 ¼ inch left margin and a 1 inch right, top and bottom margin.